Skip to content

 julia

-Construct a new RatioRiskMeasure object with updated risk measure weights.
+Construct a new ExpectedReturnRiskRatio object with updated return and risk estimators based on the provided prior result.

 Arguments